shopware5/shopware/UPGRADE.md

         + `getArticlePriceSurcharges`
         + `getSurchargeByOptionId`
     * `Shopware\Models\Article\Configurator\PriceSurcharged` replaced by `Shopware\Models\Article\Configurator\PriceVariation`
+* Replace orderbydefault configuration by defaultListingSorting.
+The orderbydefault configuration worked with a plain sql input which is no longer possible.
+The defaultListingSorting contains now one of the default sSort parameters of a listing.
+* Add configuration for each listing facet, which allows to disable each facet.
+* Move performace filter configuration into the category navigation item.
+* Uniform the sorting identifier in the search and listing.
+Search relevance id changed from 6 to 7 and search rating sorting changed from 2 to 7.
+* Generated listing links in the sGetArticlesByCategory function removed.
+The listing parameters are build now over a html form.
+    * sNumberPages value removed
+    * categoryParams value removed
+    * sPerPage contains now the page limit
+    * sPages value removed
+* The listing filters are now selected in the sArticles::getListingFacets and assigned to the template as Structs.
+* Replaced "evaluation" sorting of the search result with the listing "popularity" sorting.
+* The search filters are now selected in the `getFacets` function of the frontend search controller.
+* The search filters are now assigned as structs to the template.
+* Shopware_Components_Search_Adapter_Default is now deprecated, use \Shopware\Bundle\SearchBundle\ProductNumberSearch.
+    * The search term is handled in the SearchTermConditionHandler.
+    * This handler can be overwritten by an own handler.
+Own handlers can be registered over the Shopware_Search_Gateway_DBAL_Collect_Condition_Handlers event.
+* sGetArticleById result no longer contains the sConfiguratorSelection property. sConfiguratorSelection previously contained the selected variant data, which can now be accessed directly in the first level of the sGetArticleById result.
+* sConfigurator class exist no more.
+The configurator data can now selected over the Shopware\Bundle\StoreFrontBundle\Service\Core\ConfiguratorService.php.
+To modify the configurator data you can use the sGetArticleById events.
+* The new shopware core selects all required data for sGetArticleById, sGetPromotionById and sGetArticlesByCategory.
+The following events and internal functions not used in these functions any more
+    * sGetPromotionById events
+        * Shopware_Modules_Articles_GetPromotionById_FilterSql
+    * sGetPromotionById functions
+        * sGetTranslation
+        * sGetArticleProperties
+        * sGetCheapestPrice
+        * sCalculatingPrice
+        * calculateCheapestBasePriceData
+        * getArticleListingCover
+    * sGetAritcleById events
+        * Shopware_Modules_Articles_GetArticleById_FilterSQL
+    * sGetAritcleById functions
+        * sGetTranslation
+        * sGetPricegroupDiscount
+        * sGetPromotionById (for similar and related products)
+        * sCheckIfEsd
+        * sGetPricegroupDiscount
+        * sCalculatingPrice
+        * sGetCheapestPrice
+        * sGetArticleConfig
+        * calculateReferencePrice
+        * sGetArticlePictures
+        * sGetArticlesVotes
+        * sGetArticlesAverangeVote
+        * sGetArticleProperties
+    * sGetArticlesByCategory events
+        * Shopware_Modules_Articles_sGetArticlesByCategory_FilterSql
+        * Shopware_Modules_Articles_sGetArticlesByCategory_FilterLoopStart
+        * Shopware_Modules_Articles_sGetArticlesByCategory_FilterLoopEnd
+    * sGetArticlesByCategory functions
+        * sGetSupplierById
+        * sGetCheapestPrice
+        * sCalculatingPrice
+        * calculateCheapestBasePriceData

 ## 4.3.1
 * Fixed name used as reference when setting attributes of an order document.